EnterpriseDB/barman/new_docs/user_guide/recovery.rst

 """"""""""""""

 1. Provision a new disk for each snapshot taken during the backup.
 2. Provision a compute instance to which each disk from step 1 is attached and mounted according to the backup metadata.
-3. Use the ``barman recover`` or ``barman-cloud-restore`` command to validate and finalize the recovery.
+3. Use the ``barman restore`` or ``barman-cloud-restore`` command to validate and finalize the recovery.

 Steps 1 and 2 are ideally managed by an existing IAC system, but they can also be performed manually or via a custom script.